soumyadip1997/qepsilon/README.md

 --nodes - Number of nodes to be used

---loss-type - specify which loss function to be used i.e. 0 for L1-Loss and 1 for $\epsilon$ modified L1-Loss
+--loss-type - Specify which loss function to be used i.e. 0 for L1-Loss and 1 for $\epsilon$ modified L1-Loss

 --train-set - Train set location